mattkatz/angular-dreamfactory/README.md

 ====================

-The AngularJS DreamFactory module seamlessy integrates the DreamFactory Services Platform(DSP) with an AngularJS application.
+The AngularJS DreamFactory module seamlessy integrates the DreamFactory Services Platform (DSP) SDK with an AngularJS application.
 Because it is dynamically generated when the application loads your methods and services will always be in sync with your DSP.
 For more information about DreamFactory or the DreamFactory Services Platform please visit the [DreamFactory website](https://www.dreamfactory.com).

 The angular-dreamfactory module can be installed by either: